leungkimming/ehome/README.md

 ![Assembly](/doc/IMG_5460.jpg)
 Solder the top side, with resistors, capacitors, 3.5mm socket for SCT-13-060, 4 pins sockets for LED display and 6 pins socket for SD card module.
 I used the 0.1uf capacitor to mount the 3.5mm socket on the board because I want to cancel noise from the outset.<br />
 Mount the SD card module on the cover bottom.
 Need careful alignment with the 6 pins socket.
 Mount the LED display on cover top with holes for the 4 pins.
-Again, need careful aligment with the 4 pins socket.
+Again, need careful aligment with the 4 pins socket.<br />
+Format the micro SD in FAT32 format and create a file "history.csv" with one line "Date_Time,Amp"

 ![Assembly](/doc/IMG_5462.jpg)
 Plug in ESP32, and the cover assembly with both LED display and SD module onto the respective sockets.